krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 ## Requirements

-[Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) (0.6.0+) should be installed in your cluster.
+[Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) (0.8.0+) should be installed in your cluster.
 Follow the related Helm Chart [README](https://github.com/krateoplatformops/oasgen-provider-chart) for installation instructions.
-Note that a standard installation of Krateo contains the OASGen Provider.
+Note that a standard installation of Krateo already contains the OASGen Provider.

 ## Project structure